 A total of 1449 patients had been treated at the factories and Post Office units, but 101 were not available for analyses because of problems such as doubtful diagnosis, non-adherence and absence from work.
 This left a total of 1348 patients: 668 who were treated with patulin and 680 in the control group.
 The report presents the results at 1, 2 and 7 days for both recovery and improvement.
 The control patients actually did somewhat better than those in the patulin group, although the difference is easily compatible with chance.
 The article concludes “No evidence was found that patulin is effective in the treatment of the common cold” (MRC 1944).
 Within less than two years during the Second World War, the battle against the common cold had brought together researchers, research funders, manufacturers, patients and government to test a treatment that, at first sight, had looked very promising.
 On the basis of the results obtained in a sufficiently large, multicentre controlled trial, evidence had been generated that continued use of the drug would not be a sensible use of limited national resources.

-Of course, such evidence is not universally accepted and, sixty years after the trial, a Brazilian website still proclaims that “The old wives tale of ‘an apple a day keeps the doctor away’ is true … because the mycotoxin patulin is a strong antiviral agent that is active against the common cold virus” (Boletim 2004).
+Of course, such evidence is not universally accepted and, even 75 years after the trial, a Brazilian website still proclaimed that “The old wives tale of ‘an apple a day keeps the doctor away’ is true … because the mycotoxin patulin is a strong antiviral agent that is active against the common cold virus” (Boletim 2019).
 However, maybe the final words are best left with those contained in a letter written by Arthur Mortimer of the Directorate of Medical Supplies in the Ministry of Supply, in the interval between the Sunday Expressarticle in October 1943 and the first articles in the Lancet the following month.
 On 10 November 1943, in a letter to Dr Landsborough Thomson at the MRC, he remarked “I assume that the statement in the Sunday Express was as accurate as most of the news in that paper.
 In fact, for some time I have come to the conclusion that the title of the paper, the price, and the date, were about the only accurate things it contained”.

 A more detailed account of the MRC patulin trial is available in: